Guide summary

 Expert take: This is a commercial-context-dependent pick.
 When value-positioned appropriately, it can beat bulkier budget laptops, but app compatibility must be checked.

-Why it makes the list: When verified in tier, it offers a much nicer OLED display, excellent battery life, and a lighter chassis than most budget laptops.
+Why it makes the list: When a typical deal lines up, it offers a much nicer OLED display, excellent battery life, and a lighter chassis than most budget laptops.

-Who should buy it: Buy this if the best premium-feeling budget deal label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best premium-feeling budget deal label matches your real use case and the current offer still fits the budget you planned for.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if ARM-based compatibility must be checked before purchase.